varmoh/documentation/other/rag-assessment.md

 - User query (via UI or API) is parsed, rephrased if needed, and disambiguated.

 ### 2. Retrieval Module
-- User queries are directed to the **vector database (Qdrant)**, which stores embeddings of content sourced from the Central Knowledge Base (CKB).
+- User queries are directed to the **vector database (Qdrant)**, which stores embeddings of content sourced from the Local Knowledge Base (LKB).
-- Continuous synchronization ensures the vector database is up-to-date with the latest cleaned and structured content from CKB.
+- Continuous synchronization ensures the vector database is up-to-date with the latest cleaned and structured content from LKB.
 - Uses **embeddings + similarity search** to retrieve relevant documents for LLM generation.
-> Note: The Central Knowledge Base (CKB) stores the authoritative content, while the vector database (Qdrant) stores embeddings for fast retrieval.
+> Note: The Local Knowledge Base (LKB) stores the authoritative content, while the vector database (Qdrant) stores embeddings for fast retrieval.
 They are synchronized but serve distinct purposes.

 ### 3. Generation Module